Stratified Lie systems: Theory and applications: Fundamentals of Lie systems

 Lie systems of the form (\ref{Aut}) are called {\it automorphic Lie systems} \cite{Dissertationes}.
-Their special role on the theory of Lie systems is explained by the following theorem, which states that the general solution to every Lie system can be obtained by knowing a particular solution of a related automorphic Lie system \cite{CGM00,Dissertationes,GMLV19,Ve93,Ve99}.
+Their special role in the theory of Lie systems is explained by the following theorem, which states that the general solution to every Lie system can be obtained from the knowledge of any particular solution of a related automorphic Lie system \cite{CGM00,Dissertationes,LS20,Ve93,Ve99}.